 - Job loss

 There are many other life changes that could cause adjustment disorder.
 For instance, a teenager may experience adjustment disorder from parental conflicts or sexual identity issues.
 A mother may experience adjustment disorder when her last child goes to college.
 Regardless of the circumstances, there are treatments available to help.

 The symptoms of adjustment disorder are just as varying as the triggers.
 They typically involve abnormal behaviors that impact a person’s work and social life.
 Possible symptoms include:

 - Extreme nervousness or social anxiety

 - Impulsive behavior, such as gambling or excess spending

 - Acting defiant, especially to members of authority (police, supervisor, etc.)

 - Feeling sad or hopeless

 Note that many of these symptoms align with depression and anxiety.
-Adjustment disorder most often occurs within three months of a traumatic event, so there is a direct correlation between the behaviors and the life change.
-If you do not have adjustment disorder but do experience the symptoms above, one of our depression or anxiety counselors in Southeast Michigan can assist you.
+Adjustment disorder most often occurs within three months of a traumatic event, so there is a direct correlation between the behaviors and life change.
+If you do not have an adjustment disorder but do experience the symptoms above, one of our depression or anxiety counselors in Southeast Michigan can assist you.

 How to Treat Adjustment Disorder